g4s8/gophercon-sg-2023/site/content/home/1_intro.md

      - This talk is about code patterns and examples for low-latency code.
      - More examples and less theory.

+Good to know

-     - It's not about algorithms, it's about Go internals.
+ - Go memory model.

-    - It could be useful when your code should react to external events in a fast and predictable time.
-    - Of course, there will be some unpredictable factors, like hardware, OS scheduler, etc.
+ - Go internal types data structure.
+ - A bit about GC, runtime, compiler.
 {{%/note%}}

 ---

+# Latency

+> A time delay between the cause and the effect.

+(c) Wikipedia

+{{%note%}}
+    - Qute: generally speaking
+    - A time delay between event and reaction to the event.
+    - Can't improve latency of hardware, OS, thread schedulers from code.
+    - Can improve by removing random-time operations from code.
+    - One of the main random fixable by code: GC and allocations, syncronization.
+{{%/note%}}

+---

 # Disclaimer

- - Prefer readability where possible.
+ - {{%fragment%}}Prefer readability where possible.{{%/fragment%}}
- - Prefer simple code, not complex.
+ - {{%fragment%}}Prefer simple code, not complex.{{%/fragment%}}
- - Do not over optimize without need.
+ - {{%fragment%}}Do not over optimize without need.{{%/fragment%}}
- - Have a good reason and proof to optimize the code.
+ - {{%fragment%}}Have a good reason and proof to optimize the code.{{%/fragment%}}

 {{%note%}}
 Simple and readable code is better than